 The algorithms are derived and analyzed, and their output compared to that of the Fourier Transform in a number of examples.
 One application is the finding and grouping of rhythms in a musical score, another is the separation of periodic waveforms with overlapping spectra, and a third is the finding of patterns in astronomical data.
 Examples demonstrate both the strengths and weaknesses of the method.
 A companion paper explores the application of Periodicity Transforms to the automatic detection of rhythm in musical performance.

-Click here for more information about periodicity transforms, and to download MATLAB programs.
+Click here for more information about periodicity transforms, and to download software (in Matlab, Mathematica, and python).

 For the complete paper, see:

 W. A. Sethares and T. W. Staley, "Periodicity Transforms", IEEE Transactions on Signal Processing, Nov 1999.
 Or you can download a slightly raw pdf version here.